Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 | Set firegroup for Sub-surface Displacement Missile to [A–H] | Assigns Sub-surface Displacement Missile missiles to the chosen FG |
 | Set firegroup for weapons to [A–H] | Assigns weapons to the chosen FG |

-This procedure applies to the commands in the following categories:
+This is just some examples, you find all set and check commands in the following categories:
 - Commands - Set Firegroups (FG)
 - Commands - Set Timers
 - Commands - Set Toggles
 - Commands - Check - Status (e.g "Say timer for laser mining")

-Use these if you want to *quickly apply* or *reconfigure* the FG defined earlier in the [FG Table](#set-your-firegroup-fg-as-follows).

 ### Misc